 Our staff want to immerse the children in rich scientific vocabulary.
 Developing a passion for science and the idea of discovery can be applied to all aspects of life.
 The desire to discover is what drives us to learn new things whether it be about our world, space or ourselves and we want to instil this confidence in enquiry and curiosity in the children.
 The staff have a clear understanding of the progression in Science following the National Curriculum 2014 to ensure that the scientific enquiry skills and scientific knowledge is developed throughout children’s time at our school.

-We expose children to high quality teaching and learning experiences to allow them to have the opportunity to explore the world they live in.
+At Rodings Primary School, we expose children to high quality teaching and learning experiences to allow them to have the opportunity to explore the world they live in.
 This is achieved by presenting them with practical tasks and asking/answering questions.
+An example of this is our annual Science Challenge Day where children experience a wide range of practical activities to enhance their understanding of the curriculum.

-We thrive upon encouraging the children at our school to explore their curiosity and want to ask questions of their own.
+We encourage the children at our school to explore their curiosity and to ask questions of their own.
 Once they have learnt new and exciting things, we then teach them to analyse and explain what they have discovered.
 Children are encouraged to be inquisitive and curious to build on what they have learnt and to lead their own learning where possible.

 Every step and achievement they make allows them to get closer to understanding the world around us.
 Our children develop a respect for the world around them, which is embedded in the ethos of the school as it is one of our school values.

 Scientists are responsible for all we know about our world and beyond.
-Whilst it is important to educate the children on scientific discoveries that have been made already by scientists, it is of equal importance to ensure that children are aware that there is still so much to discover.
+Whilst it is important to educate the children on scientific discoveries that have been made already by a diverse range of scientists, it is of equal importance to ensure that children are aware that there is still so much to discover.